|

 contractor, but the Memo blithely (and blindly) ignores this

+market reality.
 In fact, the USCIS may be at odds with other government

 agencies in reaching this conclusion.
 The US Equal Employment Opportunity